 Make Tough Subjects More Fun

-Gamification creates interest and boosts memory by turning activities, lessons and subjects into a fun game.
+Gamification creates interest and boosts memory by turning activities, lessons and curriculum into a fun game.
 Whether you’re teaching online or in person, you can educate and entertain your students with engaging classes that help them overcome the forgetting curve.

 As you move your classroom to the internet, consider online resources like Boddle and Boreal Tales.
 Additionally, tools like Classcraft help you keep your students engaged, especially with tricky subjects, by taking advantage of online games, role playing, storytelling, video, and group activities.
 Teachers can use each of these gamified tools to track student progress, announce pop quizzes and team competitions, grade assignments, and provide students with feedback.
 By turning subjects like math or science into a game, teachers can use the interactive nature of online learning to their advantage.
-Kids can compete with their old scores — or with their classmates — to achieve their personal best.
+Kids can compete with their old scores—or with their classmates—to achieve their personal best.

 Create Printable Worksheets